Sudoku Puzzle Square Possibilities [Page 8 of 15])

 All highlighting of possibilities switched off.

-Highlighting of squares where just a 4 can occur is switched on.
+Highlighting of squares where a 4 can occur.

 No automatic possibilities displayed, you need to work them out yourself.

 Here's a more detailed explanation of what the colors and numbers all mean.
 First let us look at the whole Sudoku as that controls a lot of the possibilities in region Aa.

 - Square Ab looks like it can take only a 1 or a 2 due to the allocations in the same row; column and region.
 But in column b a 2 can not go in Cb because of the 2 in Ci nor Gb or Hb due to the 2 in Ha.
 That means the only square in column b that 2 can go is Ab this is why the 2 is highlighted with a light blue background.

 - Square Ca looks like it can take only a 4 or a 9 due to the allocations in the same row; column and region.
 In Row C there is no 4 allocated but looking through the options all the squares Cb;Cc;Cd;Ce and Ch can not take a 4 so it must go in Ca (only square rule again) this is why the 4 is highlighted with a light blue background.

 - Square Ba looks like it can take only a 4 or a 9 due to the allocations in the same row; column and region.
 Because square Ca must be a 4 due to preceding analysis on Row C a 4 is not possible in Ba that is why it has 4 with a dark background.
 Now that 4 is excluded then the 9 is the single possibility left so 9 is highlighted as the only choice with a light green background.